Keeping Organic Strong: Changes in organic regulations and farming practice

 Written comments are due by 11:59pm ET April 1st, 2022, as well as registration for Oral Comments.
 (Oral Comment sign-ups fill up fast)

 Meeting dates are:

 Where?
-The NOSB Spring Meeting 2021 will be held live online, instead of in-person.
-Meeting access information link will be posted here approximately one week before the webinars.
+The NOSB Fall Meeting 2022 will be held live online, instead of in-person.
+The meeting access information link can be found here.

 Oral comment registration is now open.

 The Board will hear oral comments during the following times via zoom:

 - Webinars: Tuesday, April 19th and Thursday April 21st 2022 from Noon - 5:30 pm EDT

 The public may also join this webinar in listen-only mode by registering and the link is provided here.

 Questions?
 Email Michelle Arsenault, NOSB Advisory Committee Specialist or call 202-997-0115